 You can create SSL policies to control the features of SSL that your load balancer negotiates.
 For details, see SSL policies overview.

 Sending traffic over unencrypted TCP between the load balancing layer and backend instances enables you to offload SSL processing from your backends; however, it also reduces security.
 Therefore, we do not recommend it.
-For the best security, use end-to-end encryption for your SSL proxy load balancer deployment.
+For the best security, use end-to-end encryption for your external SSL proxy load balancer deployment.
 For more information, see Encryption from the load balancer to the backends.

 For general information about how Google encrypts user traffic, see the Encryption in Transit in Google Cloud white paper.